YoCodingJosh/YoCodingJosh/README.md

 I'm Josh, and I'm a software engineer and entrepreneur.
 Nice to meet ya!

-My day job is a Ruby on Rails Developer at [WellSky](https://github.com/mediwareinc).
-My side gig is launching [HYPEWORKS](https://github.com/HYPEWORKS).
+I'm a software engineer in the day and I'm working on launching [HYPEWORKS](https://github.com/HYPEWORKS) at night.

 I'm just trying to make the world a better place, one line of code at a time!